pactus-project/pactus.org/docs/learn/smart_contract/storage.md

 - Since there is a global database that stores all storages, the storage key is a combination of
   $Key_{contract} + Key_{item}$ that is a bit messy.
-- Storages data can’t have any meta data, because they are scattered in different places in the key/value database.
+- Storage data can’t have any meta data, because they are scattered in different places in the key/value database.
 - Storages per smart contract can’t be Merklized.
-Ethereum came with another solution to calculate the hash of the whole storages.
+Ethereum came with another solution to calculate the hash of the whole storage.
 They defined a hexary Patricia tree that is quite [suboptimal](https://twitter.com/VitalikButerin/status/1239359499963695106).

 Here we discuss how we can address the above issues by dedicating a separate file as **Storage